cloudflare/cloudflare-docs/content/d1/platform/community-projects.md

 Two tools are available for creating `.sql` backups/exports of your D1 databases.

-* [Cretezy/cloudflare-d1-backup](https://github.com/Cretezy/cloudflare-d1-backup) which runs as a local script using the D1 API (slower but simpler)
+* [Cretezy/cloudflare-d1-backup](https://github.com/Cretezy/cloudflare-d1-backup) which runs as a local script using the D1 API (slower but simpler.)
-* [nora-soderlund/cloudflare-d1-backups](https://github.com/nora-soderlund/cloudflare-d1-backups) which runs as a deployed Worker (faster but more complex)
+* [nora-soderlund/cloudflare-d1-backups](https://github.com/nora-soderlund/cloudflare-d1-backups) which runs as a deployed Worker (faster but more complex.)

 ### D1 adapter for Kysely ORM